I Retired at 65 With $7.8 Million and Feel Like I Over-Saved. My 40-Something Son Is on the Same Path. Should I Tell Him to Reconsider?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Still, you may not want to discourage your son in his 40s from saving aggressively.
+Still, you might not want to discourage your son in his 40s from saving aggressively.
 Rather, it could pay to focus on helping him strike a better balance than what you managed to achieve.

 It’s important to look at the big picture

-As Stephanie Sherman, CFP and Financial Planner at Prudential Advisors, says, “There are lots of variables to consider that can impact how long savings will last in retirement.”
+As Stephanie Sherman, CFP and financial planner at Prudential Advisors, says, “There are lots of variables to consider that can impact how long savings will last in retirement.”
 These include annual cash flow needs, inflation, income taxes, and portfolio returns, she explains.

-Rather than suggest that your son cut back on savings, a better bet may be to encourage him to work with a professional to determine how much savings he’ll need and whether he’s taking the right approach.
+Rather than suggest that your son cut back on savings, a better bet might be to encourage him to work with a professional to determine how much savings he’ll need and whether he’s taking the right approach.

 Sherman says that in the course of retirement planning, it’s important to consider all income sources, including Social Security and pensions.
-From there, it’s easier to see if you’re over-saving, not saving enough, or right on target.
+From there, it’s easier to see if you’re over-saving, not saving enough or right on target.

-Sherman also says that in this situation, you may be in a position to gift some of your excess savings to your son.
 That's particularly easy with the passage of the 2025 tax bill, which extends and raises the lifetime gift tax exemption to $15 million in 2026.
-That means you may gift up to $15 million in your lifetime, as long as you file IRS Form 709 for any amount over the annual limit ($19,000 in 2025).
+That means you can gift up to $15 million in your lifetime, as long as you file IRS Form 709 for any amount above the annual limit ($19,000 in 2025).

 Such a large gift could also reduce your son's estate tax burden if you live in one of the states that levies estate or death taxes.
 Ultimately, a substantial gift or inheritance could have a huge impact on his savings needs and plans, so that’s something to discuss.